Answers to most frequently asked questions about our journey planner.

 Best performing browser versions:

-3 major releases back of major browsers: Safari, Chrome and Firefox
+Mac: 3 major releases back of major browsers: Safari, Chrome and Firefox.

-3 major releases back of major browsers: Chrome, Firefox and Internet Explorer
+Windows: 3 major releases back of major browsers: Chrome, Firefox and Internet Explorer.

 You can’t add the whole Journey Planner, but you can add a widget that has the Start and End fields and our logo.
 You can also pre-populate the fields before adding to your website.
 Have a look at our Journey Planner Widget page for more information.